 The roles must be a minimum of 25 hours per week, for six months and paid at least the National Minimum Wage for their age group.

-The scheme will remain open for new Kickstarters to start their placement up until December 2021.
+The scheme will remain open for new Kickstarters to start their placement up until the end of March 2022.